 Here at Nuchido we take a different approach to boosting NAD+ levels.
 We appreciate that NAD+ decline as we age is a multi-faceted issue that cannot just be fixed by one substance.
-With a background in systems pharmacology our scientists have worked for many years studying the best possible formulations to provide long term sustainable benefits.
+With a background in cellular aging our scientists have worked for many years studying the best possible formulations to provide long term sustainable benefits.
 In order to understand how our product differs from a simple precursor we must appreciate what actually occurs to our cellular NAD+ levels as we age.

 NAD+ decline is highly complex